 When you are not busy sampling the city’s tasty treasures, make sure you don’t miss out on a visit to the Zeugma Mosaic Museum which has a collection of beautiful mosaics excavated from the Roman site of Belkıs-Zeugma before it was flooded by the Birecik Dam.
 Also worth a visit is the Culinary Museum, a former home, now dedicated to sharing Gaziantep’s culinary traditions with visitors.

 Also be sure to take a stroll through the Coppersmith Bazaar (Bakircilar Çarsisi) which is guaranteed to charm you with its cobblestone streets.
 Here you will see coppersmiths at work and a huge range of copper products, many of them featuring intricate engraving work.
 This art has a strong tradition in Gaziantep, and dates back around 500 years, although it is in danger of dying out as local youth pursue other options, abandoning the trade of their forefathers.
 The bazaar and its craftsmen are the subject of a project by the local municipality aimed at keeping this tradition alive.

 When you’re ready to leave, some bars of the city’s famous green olive-oil based soap, famous all over Turkey, and exported to other countries makes the perfect gift.
 And and of course, don’t forget to get a bag of Gaziantep’s famous pistachios to nibble on as you travel.

-If you are interested in visiting Gaziantep, Fez’s Eastern Turkey Tour includes a visit to this wonderful city.
+If you are interested in visiting Gaziantep, Fez’s Jewels of Euphrates Tour includes a visit to this wonderful city.